Sweet Potato Cheesecake is smooth, creamy and loaded with fall flavors. The buttery gingersnap crust makes it irresistible.

 Who knows, maybe she’ll figure out what’s up when she’s 28.

 If you’ve been reading My Baking Addiction for any length of time, you know that I am seriously obsessed with cheesecake.
-From Salted Caramel Cheesecake and No Bake Cranberry Cheesecake to Cheesecake Brownies, this girl hasn’t encountered a cheesecake I didn’t like.
+From Salted Caramel Cheesecake and No Bake Cranberry Cheesecake to Cheesecake Brownies, and apple pie cheesecake this girl hasn’t encountered a cheesecake I didn’t like.

 Since cheesecake is pretty much my go-to dessert for any holiday, I simply couldn’t resist putting a fun spin on a classic holiday dessert.